splunk/splunk-operator/docs/BiasLanguageMigration.md

 11) Apply SearchHeadCluster CR
 12) Apply Standalone CR

-Once you validate your environment, you can remove the older CM and LM CRs saved in the folder `to_remove_CRs`
+Once you validate your environment, you can delete the CM and LM CRs using the files in the folder `to_remove_CRs`.
+Example: `kubectl delete -f ./to_remove_CRs/<filename>`

 For more details on how to apply labels check: [K8s docs](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/)